Citizen Advisory Committee

 - Social Service Agencies

-Annually, in September, the CAC members will select the Chair of the CAC.
-An annual membership recruitment will follow.
+Annually, in November, the CAC members will select the Chair of the CAC.
+The new chair shall be seated at the February meeting.
+Annual membership recruitment will occur each September, or as needed from time to time at the discretion of the PMER Committee.
 Membership recruitment and filling vacancies is an ongoing process.

-Membership applications will be sent to all who have requested an application, to people suggested by CAC members, other citizens, and to groups representing the previously stated participation list.
+Membership applications may be sent to all who have requested an application, to people recommended by current or former CAC members, other citizens, and/or to groups representing the previously stated participation list.

-The CAC will conduct its business in accordance with Washington State’s Open Public Meetings Act, RCW 42.30 and Public Disclosure Laws RCW 42.56.
-The CAC has adopted the following operating procedures:
+The CAC conducts its business in accordance with Washington State’s Open Public Meetings Act, RCW 42.30 and Public Disclosure Laws RCW 42.56.
+The CAC has adopted the following operating guidelines:

 - The Chair, or the Chair’s designee, will be the appointed spokesperson for the CAC.